refaldiputra/OIE-SRS/README.md

 python train.py data=lastfm model=sasrec trainer.accelerator=gpu ckpt_path= <path to lastfm checkpoint> oie_learning=True item=True
 ```

+Later, the new checkpoints will appear in `./logs/train/<model>/<data>`, which one can use for the evaluation.
 # Misc

 We also put the figure production in the notebooks inside the `src` folder.

+Some potential issues:
+- During training, there might be a problem with metric calculation; a potential cause is the location of the tensor.
+One can fix this by replacing `detach()` to `cpu()` at lines 50,51,78,79 of `src/utils/metrics.py`.

 # Acknowledgment